Frequently Asked Questions

 Buckle Buddies is a public service program featuring a statewide, toll-free, non-punitive hotline, 1-888-RUSCBUDDY or 1-888-787-2283.
 Violations may also be reported online.
 Anyone in South Carolina can use either method to anonymously report an unrestrained or improperly restrained child passenger in a motor vehicle.
 The caller leaves the South Carolina license plate, vehicle description, city and county where observed.
 The information is then faxed to the South Carolina Department of Public Safety.
-SCDPS will then send the registered owner of the vehicle an informational packet in the mail explaining the program, along with information from Palmetto Health Children’s Hospital on child passenger safety and the South Carolina child restraint law.
+SCDPS will then send the registered owner of the vehicle an informational packet in the mail explaining the program, along with information from Prisma Health Children's Hospital–Midlands on child passenger safety and the South Carolina child restraint law.

 Will my name be used if I report a violation?